wri/cities-indicators-api/README.md

 ## Build Docker Image and Push to AWS ECR (ccl-develop branch)

-The pipeline `Cities API Image Builder` builds the Docker image that will be used by the AWS APP Runner service `cities-api-app-runner-service-Docker` using the tag `latest`.
+The pipeline `Cities API Image Builder` builds the Docker image that will be used by the AWS APP Runner service `cities-api-app-runner-service-docker-<BRANCH>` using the branch name as a tag.
 If you want to build and push a different tag to AWS ECR, follow the steps below:

 1. Setup your AWS credentials locally;